If you want to challenge a Penalty Charge Notice (PCN) then you have 28 days from the date of service of the PCN to get your representation to us.

 ‐ Military vehicles

-100% Showman's discount - The 100% showman's discount applies to very few vehicles and this discount is available for certain vehicles provided they are first registered with TfL.
+- 100% Showman's discount - The 100% showman's discount applies to very few vehicles and this discount is available for certain vehicles provided they are first registered with TfL.
 Until a vehicle is successfully registered you are required to pay the full daily charge.
 If you believe that your vehicle is registered, then please provide proof of the registration including the letter confirming the acceptance of your discount for the vehicle in question.
-Remember to check that the vehicle registration mark has been recorded correctly
+Remember to check that the number plate has been recorded correctly

 Ground four - vehicle used or kept without my consent